Employment Relations Act 2000

 You could also call this:

-“Judges must stop working when they turn 70 years old.”
+“Judges must retire from their job when they turn 70 years old.”

-If you are a Judge of the court, you must stop working and retire when you turn 70 years old.
-This rule applies to all Judges of the court, and it means that once you reach your 70th birthday, you can’t keep working as a Judge anymore.
+If you are a Judge of the court, you must retire from your job when you turn 70 years old.
+You have to stop working as a Judge at this age.
+This rule applies to every Judge of the court.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.